 Thinking ability is an amazing gift and it allows us to accomplish wonderful things.
 The human mind is the greatest problem solver on the planet, and it is eager to provide you with the answer to any question, and the solution to any challenge.

 The mind and the thinking side of life

 As soon as you present your mind with a question it goes to work analyzing and calculating.
 It combs your mental file cabinets in search of relevant information.
 It quickly picks out similarities and patterns as it builds an almost instant resource of connected data.
 What a marvel the human mind is.

-We can use this amazing ability for just about anything you can think of.
+We can use this amazing ability of our mind for just about anything you can think of.
 Whenever we make plans for the day, the week, or the year, our mind goes into analytical mode.
-As we review past performance, it becomes an efficiency expert seeking ways to make improvements.
+As we review past performance, our mind becomes an efficiency expert seeking ways to make improvements.
 Our mind is a tireless servant, chomping at the bit and ready to take on any and all challenges that we may give it.

 The experiencing side of life